mushy2003/PawnRace/README.md

 * A game can result in a stalemate if both players have no more valid moves left to play.
 This happens when all the pawns of both players are blocked from moving.

+## AI Details

+The AI was implemented using the minimax algorithm with alpha-beta pruning.
+The alpha-beta pruning in particular is incredibly useful to allow the AI to search deep within the game tree efficiently.
+The AI searchs up to 7 moves ahead in the game and uses an evaluation function which employs a wide variety of heuristics to output a current score that the algorithm then uses to find the best possible move.